fastoch/JavaScript/Node.md

 >We recommend you to use the **Node global variable** `__dirname` to calculate the path like this:
 >`absolutePath = __dirname + '/relativePath/file.ext'`

-For example, to send the `/views/index.html` file as a response to GET requests to the `/` path:
+For example, to send the `/views/index.html` file as a response to GET requests to the `/` path, our `myApp.js` file should look like this:
 ```js
 let express = require('express');
 let app = express();